2019 – 2020 TRAVEL INFORMATION LETTER

 Travel Team Fees:

-Fees for participation on Travel teams include the basic EPBBA registration fee and an additional Travel fee of $300.
+Fees for participation on Travel teams include the basic EPBBA registration fee and an additional Travel fee.
+THE FINAL 2019-2010 TRAVEL FEE WILL BE SHARED PRIOR TO THE OPENING OF REGISTRATION.
 The basic EPBBA registration fee is paid during September registration.
 The Travel fee is collected at the last session of the tryouts from all players selected to participate in the last session.
 The Travel fee must be paid on that date.
 Included in the travel fee, each player will receive a team jersey and shorts.
 Parents and players should be aware that there are additional costs for participation in the Travel program that are the responsibility of the participants.
 These costs include admission fees for the tournaments, expenses of traveling to and from the tournaments and overnight lodging and food costs at the Rochester tournament.
-The estimated additional costs could total approximately $550 - $650.
 Warm ups, shooting shirts, caps, duffle bags or any other sports apparel are additional costs at your own expense.
 These costs are not included in the fees paid to the EPBBA.

 Travel Financial Aid: